Wicked (2024 film): Potential theme park attractions

-In February 2025, The New York Times reported that Universal Destinations & Experiences was in early development on creating attractions based on the film for one of their theme parks, with some believing they would be added to the Universal Epic Universe park at Universal Orlando sometime after its opening in May of that year, or to the Universal United Kingdom park that is expected to open in 2031.
+In February 2025, The New York Times reported that Universal Destinations & Experiences was in early development on creating attractions based on Wicked for one of their theme parks.
+Some thought they would be added to the Universal Epic Universe park at Universal Orlando sometime after its opening in May 2025 or to the Universal United Kingdom park expected to open in 2031.
+In January 2026, Universal City Studios LLC applied for a goods and services trademark on the phrase "Oztacular Spectacular".